lvgl/lvgl/docs/libs/rlottie.rst

 Additional Rlottie considerations in ESP-IDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While unecessary, removing the ``rlottie/rlottie/example`` folder can remove
+While unnecessary, removing the ``rlottie/rlottie/example`` folder can remove
 many un-needed files for this embedded LVGL application

 From here, you can use the relevant LVGL lv_rlottie functions to create